-Find a Shortcut Google Maps and GPS trackers are now commonplace, but for stress free-travel, you need applications that display the shortest route and avoid traffic congestion so that you can get to the airport in time.
+Google Maps and GPS trackers are now commonplace, but for stress free-travel, you need applications that display the shortest route and avoid traffic congestion so that you can get to the airport in time.
 INRIX Traffic, Waze, and other such apps use real-time traffic alerts and navigation tools to do just that.
 Mobile apps such as the Preflight Parking app help reserve parking at many airports.
 You could, of course, bypass the whole driving and parking scenario and just hail an Uber from work or home.

 Much More Than Just Flight Status

 Then there’s the frustration of reaching the airport only to find out that the flight is delayed by a couple of hours.
 Any of the many flight status apps easily available on the Apple iTunes Store or the Google Play Store can be downloaded.
 Applications such as FlightTrack 5, FlightBoard, and Flightwise Flight Tracker Pro connect the user with over 1,400 airlines and 3,000 airports across the world.
 These are paid apps, but applications such as FlightAware Flight Tracker, GateGuru, and FlightView Free are free downloads that work just as well.
 Upon entering flight details, these apps provide information about flight time, expected delays, gates, cancellations, security wait times, and even airport amenities.
 Most of the applications are GPS enabled and come with a zoomable map that works both online and offline.